Knowledge Equivalence in Digital Twins of Intelligent Systems: Evaluation

-First, for \ref{T_param}, systematic deviation of an object could be encountered in the physical environment, but may not considered in the model of the object.
+First, for \ref{T_param}, systematic deviation of an object could be encountered in the physical environment, but may not be considered in the model of the object.
 In the experiment, the simulation model assumes its objects to have experienced systematic deviation in movement, where each physical object moves with a systematic error angle of 3 degrees to its left, but the model is not aware of such a deviation.
 Such an error can be common.
 For instance, if the object moves with wheels, then the error could be caused by the manufacturing imprecision of the wheels.

+Second, for \ref{T_env}, if the DT is only able to acquire data from the drones in the physical world, then the positions of objects that are not covered by any drone are deemed to be unknown.
+Therefore, the behaviour of the entire system cannot be simulated accurately.
+These unknown positions can be estimated (e.g. through past trajectories of objects), but the estimation techniques are out of the scope of this paper.
+In the experiments, we assume the DT can estimate these positions with a random error $\epsilon$ on both $x$ and $y$ coordinates.

-Second, the virtual agents and physical agents may exhibit different behaviours.
+Third, for \ref{T_rand}, the virtual agents and physical agents may exhibit different behaviours.
 When randomly deciding which object to track at line 11 of Algorithm \ref{alg: camera}, the physical agent and its virtual counterpart may take different choices.
 In the experiments, the virtual agents and physical agents are provided with different random seeds.

-Third, for \ref{T_env}, if the digital twin is only able to acquire data from the drones in the physical world, then the positions of objects that are not covered by any drone are deemed to be unknown.
-Therefore, the behaviour of the entire system cannot be simulated accurately.
-These unknown positions can be estimated (e.g. through past trajectories of objects), but the estimation techniques are out of the scope of this paper.
-In the experiments, we assume the digital twin can estimate these positions with a random error [0, 5] on both $x$ and $y$ coordinates.

-We construct two conditions combining two threats, where each of the conditions, 1 and condition 2 are applied to six different starting scenes (shown in \figurename\ \ref{fig: scenario}) respectively: (a) Condition I: \ref{T_param} and \ref{T_rand} (b) Condition II: \ref{T_param} and \ref{T_env} Therefore, in total $2 \times 6 = 12$ different evaluation scenarios are designed.
+We construct two conditions combining two threats, where each of the conditions, I and condition II are applied to six different starting scenes (shown in Fig. \ref{fig: scenario}) respectively: (a) Condition I: \ref{T_param} and \ref{T_rand} (b) Condition II: \ref{T_param} and \ref{T_env}.
+Therefore, in total $2 \times 6 = 12$ different evaluation scenarios are designed.
 Each scenario is denoted by its condition and initial scene.
 For instance, scenario I-3 refers to the combination of Condition I and scene 3.